Back to Results

 2. Instruments of Propaganda: Colonial Maternities, Medical Missions, and Colonized Women

-3. "Attendants Mostly Women": The Indigenous Aladura Faith Healing Movement and the Advent of a New Space for Childbirth
+3. "Attendants Mostly Women": The Indigenous Aladura Faith-Healing Movement and the Advent of a New Space for Childbirth

-4. "Birth Control under Whatever Name": The International Population Control Movement and a New Reproductive Politics
+4. "Birth Control under Whatever Name": The International Population Control Movement and a New Reproductive Politics in Nigeria

 5. Reinventing Themselves: "Decolonized" Hospitals, Tradomedical Maternities, and Legitimate Faith Homes